-Mallorca and Ibiza prepare for a third wave of coronavirus, while the number of new infections in Spain continues to rise.
-Health officials have acknowledged an increase in cases of the deadly virus in Spain in recent weeks, and holiday islands such as Mallorca and Iberia are preparing to fight the virus.
+The number of new infections in Spain continues to increase.
+Health authorities acknowledge an increase in cases of the deadly virus in Spain in the last weeks.
+Holiday islands like Mallorca and Ibiza are preparing to fight the virus.

-We read in the Lancet Public Health magazine “While the first wave was unpredictable, the second wave is quite predictable in some parts of SpainItaly, Spain and the Czech Republic have also imposed bans and restrictions in recent weeks, while a third wave of coronavirus cases have been reported in the US and Canada.
+We read in the Lancet Public Health magazine “While the first wave was unpredictable, the second wave is quite predictable in some parts of SpainItaly, Spain and the Czech Republic have also imposed bans and restrictions in recent weeks, while a third wave of Coronavirus cases have been reported in the US and Canada.

 He warned that the country was at the crossroads of a third wave, but said that people had been infected by small gatherings of friends and family or people in close contact with them.
 The holiday season triggered a third wave of infections just as the second was starting to flatten out, he said, and those who got too loose got infected.

 It could be more effective than antigen tests, which give results in 20 seconds, according to the Centers for Disease Control and Prevention.

-The Government of the Balearic Islands has said that it has already drawn up contingency plans for the third wave event, and this is the first time the Spanish region has spoken publicly about this.
+The Government of the Balearic Islands has said that it has already drawn up contingency plans for the case of the third wave.
+This is the first time that this Spanish region has spoken publicly on the subject.